robatwilliams/hills-api/docs/backlog.md

 ## Features: nice to have

 - Map sheet names
+- Return total number of records when paginating
 - "In" multi-valued filtering operator, to complement the single-valued equals and includes

 ## Documentation